snipercup/CDDA-Content-Manager/readme.md

 - use NPM to run it.

 ### Linux:
-- If you're using linux, you're smart enoug to:
+- If you're using linux, you're smart enough to:
 - download a copy of the source
 - use NPM to run it.